Do you have a gluten-free teen in Middle School or High School?

 Gluten is hidden within many drugs and alcoholic drinks.
 Your kids need to be aware of this.

 Beer is made from wheat and barley, NOT something that a Celiac or gluten-free child should be “trying”.
 Many other alcoholic beverages also contain gluten.

 Make sure your child knows this interesting fact before they head out to a party with friends.

 Many pills and drugs contain gluten as well.
-With the rise of stolen prescriptions and inhaling over-the-counter drugs, this could create dangerous outcomes for a gluten-free teen.
+The rise of stolen prescriptions and inhaling over-the-counter drugs could create dangerous outcomes for a gluten-free teen.

 These are the years teens may test the waters.
-Educating your child on what is safe and unsafe, and all the hidden dangers, is of utmost importance.
+Educating your child on what is safe and unsafe, and all the hidden dangers are of utmost importance.